Manufacturing Dairy Plant Details & FAQ

 - Contact the Lansing Office at 800-292-3939 to go over plans and requirements until the plans are approved.

-There are multiple types of a Manufacturing Dairy Plant license, including:
+There are multiple types of Manufacturing Dairy Plant licenses, including:

 - Receiving Station